mmcc/videojs-font/README.md

 You'll need to install FontCustom first (instructions below), but when that's done:

-    $ fontcustom compile
+    $ grunt

-Fonts will be available in `./dist/fonts`, with stylesheets (CSS, SCSS, and Less) available in `./dist/stylesheets`.
+Fonts will be available in `./build/fonts`, with stylesheets (CSS, SCSS, and Less) available in `./build/css`.

 ## Customizing the icon set